 The Genetic Counselors within the Division of Maternal-Fetal Medicine include Logan Karns and Karen Ventura.
 Logan and Karen are both board-certified by the American Board of Genetic Counseling.

-The sonographers working with the perinatologists in Maternal-Fetal Medicine include Heather Braunstein, Kaaren Kidd, Katie Karnes and Candice Leary.
+The sonographers working with the perinatologists in Maternal-Fetal Medicine include Heather Braunstein, Kaaren Kidd, Katie Karnes and Lauren Clark.
 These extraordinarily talented sonographers provide all forms of obstetrical ultrasound including guidance for procedures.
 They are all involved in continuing education of residents and medical students.